 Nearly 50% of Americans have experienced some form of emotional abuse and have been subjected to the psychological harm that comes with it.

 Friendly and loving relationships are an uplifting, crucial part of the human existence.
 They can enhance life and give it meaning.
-But what happens when that love turns poisonous, or turns into something else?
+But what happens when that love turns toxic, or turns into something else?

 You deserve to have caring friendships and loving relationships in your life.
-If that’s not the case, the emotional abuse counselors at Thriveworks Buffalo are here for you and are ready to help you heal from the emotional abuse you have suffered.
+If that’s not the case, the emotional abuse counselors at Thriveworks in Buffalo, NY are here for you and are ready to help you heal from the emotional abuse you have suffered.

 “Emotional violence is another kind of abuse … it’s not about words because an emotionally abusive person doesn’t always resort to using the verbal club, but rather the verbal untraceable poison.” ~ Augusten Burroughs

 What makes emotional abuse so pervasive in our culture, is that it doesn’t leave physical scars.
 There’s rarely evidence that can point to an emotional abuser.
 There’s only the deep emotional wounds of the victim that affect their day to day life, and that general sense of “This isn’t right.”

 Emotional abuse doesn’t always start so obviously.
-Often times an abuser may frame their words or actions as being helpful, and will slowly convince you that they are always right.
-It can be passive, subtle, and blend into the background.
-Thriveworks Buffalo understands how hard it can be to face emotional abuse.
+Oftentimes an abuser may frame their words or actions as being helpful, and will slowly convince you that they are always right.
+The abuse can be passive, subtle, and blend into the background.
+The licensed counselors and therapists at Thriveworks in Buffalo, NY understand how hard it can be to face emotional abuse.
 If you think you or a loved one is being mistreated, look for the signs.
-An emotionally abusive partner will:
+An emotionally abusive partner may:

 - Control money and spending